folio-org/okapi/doc/guide.md

 POST request to okapi-test-module tenant service for tenant testlib
 ```

+Okapi does one more thing.
+It tries to locate a permission module (technically,
+any module that provides a _tenantPermissions interface), and makes a request
+to that module passing it all the permissionSets defined in the module descriptor.
+This is the mechnism by which the permissions go from the ModuleDescriptor into
+some permission module.
+For all the gory details, see the reference section.

 #### Calling the module

 So, now we have a tenant, and it has a module enabled.
 Last time we tried to